Hamtramck, Michigan: History

 By the end of the 20th century and the closing of Dodge Main, followed closely by General Motors razing of key parts of the Polish neighborhoods, the ethnicity of the region quickly shifted from traditionally Polish descendants to new Middle Eastern and South Asian immigrants.
 By the elections of 2015, the city is suggested to have been the first to elect a Muslim-majority council in the country.

 Over the past thirty years, a large number of Muslim immigrants from the Middle East (especially Yemen), South Asia, and the Balkans have moved to the city.
 As of the 2010 American Community Survey, the city's foreign born population stood at 41.1%, making it Michigan's most internationally diverse city (see more at Demographics below).
 The population was 43,355 in the 1950 Census and 18,372 in 1990.

-In November 2021, Hamtramck elected a completely Muslim-American city council and a Muslim mayor, becoming the first municipality in the United States to be governed entirely by Muslim-Americans.
-Then, in June 2023, the city drew scrutiny for its ban of the rainbow flag on city property and perceived homophobia.
+In November 2021, Hamtramck elected a completely Muslim-American city council and a Muslim mayor, becoming the first municipality in the United States to be governed entirely by Muslim Americans.
+In 2023, the city drew scrutiny for its ban of the rainbow flag on city property and perceived homophobia.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.090 sqmi, all land.
+According to the United States Census Bureau, the city has an area of 2.090 sqmi, all land.

-Hamtramck is mostly surrounded by Detroit except for its small common border with the city of Highland Park, which is in turn also mostly surrounded by Detroit.
-Hamtramck lies about 5 mi from the center of Detroit.
-The I-75 freeway roughly runs along this city's western border, and I-94 runs near its southern border.
+Hamtramck is mostly surrounded by Detroit except for its small common border with Highland Park, which is also mostly surrounded by Detroit.
+Hamtramck is about 5 mi from the center of Detroit.
+The I-75 freeway roughly runs along its western border, and I-94 runs near its southern border.

 According to Keith Matheny of the Detroit Free Press, the urban layout assists recent immigrants who do not yet have the credentials to drive an automobile, as Hamtramck is "uniquely walkable" and a "tight size".